eclipse-vertx/vert.x/wsver-0002/core_manual_js.md

       .putHeader('Some-Other-Header', 'Some-Other-Value')
       .end();

-If you want to put more than one header at the same time, you can instead use the `putHeaders` function.
+If you want to put more than one header at the same time, you can instead use the `putAllHeaders` function.

     client.post('http://localhost:8080/some-uri', function(resp) {
         log.info('Got a response, status code: ' + resp.statusCode);
-    }).putHeaders({'Some-Header': 'Some-Value',
+    }).putAllHeaders({'Some-Header': 'Some-Value',
                    'Some-Other-Header': 'Some-Other-Value',
                    'Yet-Another-Header': 'Yet-Another-Value'})
       .end();